Robert Ross (British Marines officer): Life and career

-Ross was born in Scotland, and joined the marines in June 1756, being present at the siege of Louisburg and the capture of Quebec during the Seven Years' War (1756–63).
+Robert Ross was born in Scotland, and joined the marines in June 1756, being present at the siege of Louisburg and the capture of Quebec during the Seven Years' War (1756–63).
 Promoted to captain, he saw action at Bunker Hill in June 1775 during the American War of Independence.
 He was aboard HMS Ardent in August 1779 when it was captured and he was taken prisoner by the French.

 In 1786 he volunteered for the newly formed New South Wales Marine Corps and was designated its commander with the brevet rank of major.
 Accompanied by his eight-year-old son, he sailed to New South Wales on HMS Sirius, transferring to Scarborough during the voyage.

 From the start of his time in New South Wales Ross was in conflict with the governor Arthur Phillip and other officers.
 David Collins claimed an "inexpressible hatred" for him, and Ralph Clark described him at the time as "without exception the most disagreeable commanding officer I ever knew".
 He refused to allow the marines to supervise the convicts at work, or to allow marine officers to sit as members of the criminal court, attitudes which some of his own officers disagreed with.
 He criticised Phillip for not building fortifications, and missed no opportunity to embarrass and hinder the governor.
 His actions made Phillip's task of administering the fledgling colony more difficult.

 Probably to prevent open conflict, Phillip sent Ross to Norfolk Island in March 1790.
 Here, following the wreck of Sirius and the stranding of its crew on the island, Ross proclaimed martial law for four months.
 His attempts to clear more land so that the convicts could grow most of their own food increased their discontent at the additional heavy work.
 He quarrelled with his officers here as vigorously as he had at Port Jackson and was relieved, returning to Sydney in December 1791.